cristian-guerrero/legion-go-tricks/README.md

 - Controller RGB - requires decky plugin or HHD (HHD enables steam input RGB support) See [Video Demo here](https://youtu.be/HHubJ8AnkUk?si=oWLVultDKBMVOxlo&t=35)
 - GPU Frequency control - via SimpleDeckyTDP plugin
 - Custom Fan curves - via LegionGoRemapper plugin with [experimental feature enabled](https://github.com/aarron-lee/LegionGoRemapper/#custom-fan-curves)
+  - Note, custom fan curves might need additional bios updates from Lenovo to be fully functional
 - Games often default to 800p, you will need to manually change the resolution per game in the `Steam Settings > Properties > Game Resolution` to either `Native` or other higher resolutions.
 - v28 bios - STAMP mode is bugged on both Windows and Linux when setting high TDPs with 3rd party tools like ryzenadj and handheld companion
   - users reported that they were getting hard crashes at 30W TDP on both Windows and Linux